 SoCS's Dr Sandy Gould has collaborated with Dr Sarah Wiseman from Goldsmiths, University of London to conduct an online survey to investigate the use of emojis to convey secret meanings and messages:

-Our next Postgraduate Open Day will take place in November 2018.
-Come along to hear talks on studying across our range of MScs, research opportunities available, talk to staff and students and explore our department.
+Our next Postgraduate Open Day will take place Saturday 24th November 2018.
+Come along to hear talks on studying across our range of MScs and research programmes, speak to staff and students and explore our department.

-Our Applicant Visit Days for our undergraduate programmes and Assessment Days for the BSc Computer Science with Digital Technology Partnership have commenced, inviting offer holders onto campus to spend a full day with us.
+Our Applicant Visit Days for 2018 entry for our undergraduate programmes and Assessment Days for the BSc Computer Science with Digital Technology Partnership recently concluded, where we invited offer holders and applicants onto campus to spend a full day with us.